 Fulfillment centers complete the entire process for you.
 They store your brand’s inventory in their warehouses and operate the whole supply chain from product selection to delivery.

-Many eCommerce businesses are under pressure to offer faster delivery times while maintaining accurate order fulfillment.
+Many eCommerce businesses are under pressure to offer faster delivery times and exceed customer expectations, while maintaining accurate order fulfillment.
 Choosing an efficient fulfillment model for your business can result in exceptional company growth, so don’t take the decision process lightly.

 To improve the customer experience during the shipping and overall post-purchase process, consider using a tool like ManyChat for communication purposes.
 With ManyChat, merchants can send shipping updates and order confirmations through SMS, email, and Messenger to keep customers in the loop about their order status.